 How to apply

-Find out how to apply to Sussex Undergraduate Summer Schools this summer.
+Find out how to apply to Sussex Undergraduate Summer School this summer.

 Ready to apply?
 Set up an account or continue your application.